agcom/entity-extension-model/extensions/notation.md

 > A `<...>` block indicates a replacement/input, and the note inside, describes the replacement type.
 >
-> A set replacement should be done by separating set members using commas.
+> A set replacement should be done by writing set members separated using commas.
 For example,
 >
-> - `<set of entities>`, replaced by `Name, Mother, Father, Children`.
+> - `<set of mappings>`, replaced by `Name, Mother, Father, Children`.

 ### Entity